What are ESG funds and are they worth investing in?

 ESG funds use different approaches to build their portfolios.
 The main strategies are:

-Exclusion screening — removing companies in specific sectors (fossil fuels, weapons, tobacco, gambling).
+Exclusion screening - removing companies in specific sectors such as fossil fuels, weapons, tobacco or gambling.
 This is the most common and least demanding approach.
 Many funds that label themselves ESG use only negative screening.

-ESG integration — incorporating ESG ratings data into the investment process alongside financial analysis.
-This is standard practice at most large asset managers, whether or not the fund is labelled ESG.
+ESG integration - incorporating ESG ratings data into the investment process alongside financial analysis.
+This is standard practice at many large asset managers, whether or not the fund is labelled ESG.

-Positive screening / best-in-class — selecting the highest ESG-rated companies within each sector, even if that includes oil companies with relatively good environmental practices.
+Positive screening / best-in-class - selecting the highest ESG-rated companies within each sector, even if that includes oil companies with relatively good environmental practices compared with peers.
 Best-in-class funds remain diversified across sectors.

-Thematic investing — concentrating on specific ESG themes: clean energy, water, sustainable agriculture, gender diversity.
+Thematic investing - concentrating on specific ESG themes such as clean energy, water, sustainable agriculture or gender diversity.
 These are often more concentrated and sector-specific.

 Impact investing - investing specifically to generate measurable positive environmental or social outcomes alongside financial returns.
 True impact funds are more demanding and typically less liquid.